Zrna/movies-web/README.md

-# 🎥 Movies web 🎥
+# 🎥 Reviews web 🎥

 **Notice**: still in development.

 ## Description

-An application where you can add a review for a movie, TV show or series.
+An application where you can add reviews for movies, TV shows or series.
-It can help you know which movie or series is worth watching again in the future or recommend it to someone.
+It can help you know which movies or series are worth watching again in the future or recommend it to someone.

 When creating you can add: